Miami Dolphins vs. New York Giants NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Giants stats and trends

-- New York has played 11 games, with six wins against the spread.

-- The Giants have been underdogs by 6 points or more five times this season and have covered the spread twice.
+- This season, the Giants have just two against the spread wins in five games as an underdog of 6.5 points or more.

-- New York's games this year have hit the over on three of 11 set point totals (27.3%).
+- New York's games this season have hit the over in 27.3% of its opportunities (three times in 11 games with a set point total).

 Home and road insights

-- This season in away games, New York is 3-2 against the spread and 1-4 overall.
+- New York is 1-4 overall, and 3-2 against the spread, on the road.

-- New York has hit the over in three of five away games this season.
+- This season, in five away games, New York has gone over the total three times.

 Powered by Data Skrive.